-Due to the short term nature of cash and cash equivalents, the above noted carrying values approximate their fair value.
+Due to the short term nature of cash and cash equivalents, the carrying values of cash at banks approximate their fair value.
 Cash at banks include cash held at non-U.S. financial institutions which are not insured by the FDIC or any other deposit insurance programs.